brianmed/HostIt/README.md

 The "static" command will start a static file server with the specified options.
 For example, directory browsing and implicity serving index.html is supported.

+## Command Line Arguments

+The command line arguments are paritioned into two groups.
+One is hostit arguments and the other is ASP.Net arguments.
+They are separated by "--".
+For example, "hostit static --enableDirectoryBrowsing -- '--urls=http://*:9000'" will run hostit as a static file server listening on port 9000.

 ## Configuration